IRONCORE BATTERIES

 DISADVANTAGES OF LITHIUM-ION BATTERIES

-• People and have been killed or permanently and seriously injured from exploding Lithium-ion batteries
+• People and have been killed or permanently and seriously injured from exploding Lithium-ion batteries with more and more exploding or catching fire.

-• They need to be replaced at least every 10 years
+• They need to be replaced at least every 10 years.

-• They cost an excessive amount of power to mine and manufacture
+• They cost an excessive amount of power to mine and manufacture.

-• Lithium-ion batteries contain cobalt and manganese, which are toxic and can contaminate water supplies and ecosystems if they leach out of landfills
+• Lithium-ion batteries contain cobalt and manganese, which are toxic and can contaminate water supplies and ecosystems if they leach out of landfills.

 Below are Charge and Discharge information of our Nickel Iron batteries.